garrandall/popular-music-data/tracks/let-s-pretend-we-re-married-prince.md

 I won't stop until the morning light

 Let's pretend we're married and go all night
-Ooh, little darlin' if you're
+Oh little darlin' if you're
 Free 4 a couple of hours (Free 4 a couple of hours)
 If you ain't busy 4 the next 7 years (Next 7 years)
 Oh darlin', let's preted we're married and go all night There ain't nothin' wrong if it feels all right
 I won' stop until the morning light
-Let's pretend we're married and go all night, tonight (Ooh-we-sha-sha-coo-coo-yeah)
+Let's pretend we're married and go all night, tonight (Ohwe-sha-sha-coo-coo-yeah)
 Pretend we're married
 Let's pretend we're married

-Ooh-we-sha-sha-coo-coo-yeah
+Ohwe-sha-sha-coo-coo-yeah
-All the hippies sing together Ooh-we-sha-sha-coo-coo-yeah
+All the hippies sing together Ohwe-sha-sha-coo-coo-yeah
 Oh everybody yeah
-Ooh-we-sha-sha-coo-coo-yeah
+Ohwe-sha-sha-coo-coo-yeah
-All the hippies sing together Ooh-we-sha-sha-coo-coo-yeah
+All the hippies sing together Ohwe-sha-sha-coo-coo-yeah
 Yeah, yeah
 My girl's gone and she don't care at all
 And if she did - So what?
 C'mon baby, let's ball